mochivi/distributed-file-system/README.md

 Primary write path:
 1. Client asks coordinator for an upload plan.
 2. Coordinator fragments the file, chooses a primary + replica set per chunk, and returns `ChunkLocation{ChunkID, Node}` entries.
-3. Client streams `StoreChunk` to the primary.
+3. Client sends **PrepareChunkUpload** with `ChunkMeta` to the primary.
+The node replies `ChunkUploadReady{sessionID}` if it has capacity.
+4. Client opens a **ChunkDataStream** (bidirectional streaming RPC) identified by that session ID and pushes the chunk using `common.Streamer`.
-4. Primary verifies checksum, persists chunk, then issues `ReplicateChunk` RPCs to its peers.
+5. Primary verifies checksum, persists chunk, then performs the same two-phase handshake with each replica (Prepare → Stream) via `ReplicateChunk`.
-5. Peers stream back `ChunkDataAck`; once enough replicas succeed, the primary reports success.
+6. Replicas ACK; once the required number succeed the primary reports success.

 This design keeps metadata centralized while letting data flow peer-to-peer for better throughput.